lorenzofavaro/machine-learning/README.md

 This project has been created for the exam of Machine Learning of the Master's Degree course at the University of Turin.

 The project is divided in 3 sections:
- 1. Decision Tree Models
+ - Decision Tree Models
- 2. Distance Based Models
+ - Distance Based Models
+ - Linear Models
- 3. Probabilistic Models
+ - Probabilistic Models

 Each of these has its own requirements file which specifies the libraries required for notebooks within it.